CNphan/CP546/README.md

 To add nodeeclipse to an existing installation of eclipse goto the application menu bar and select *Help > Install New Software*.
 In the *Work with:* input field enter this address `http://dl.bintray.com/nodeclipse/nodeclipse/0.17`.
 Select the core package and any other desired packages and install.

 ### Installing MongoDB
+Goto [www.mongodb.org/downloads](http://www.mongodb.org/downloads) and download version 2.2.7 package that relates to your operating system.
+Follow the installers instruction, if any.

 ## Testing
 ### Unit Test